lyteword/chspurgeon-tod/volume-5/psalm-110.md

 (e) The majestic figure employed: "From the womb of the morning: thou hast the dew of thy youth."

-2\.The promise made to Christ concerning himself: "Thou hast the dew of thy youth."
+2\.
+The promise made to Christ concerning himself: "Thou hast the dew of thy youth."
 Jesus Christ has the dew of his youth personally, doctrinally, and mystically, being surrounded by new converts, who are as the early dew. *Spurgeon's Sermons*, No. 74.

 **Verse 3.** This is a prophecy of the subjects of Christ's kingdom.

-1\.Who they are; "Thy people."
+1\.
+Who they are; "Thy people."

 (a) A people.
 This denotes distinction, separation, similarity, organization.
 They are not a confused rabble, but a united community.

 (b) His people.
 By gift, by purchase, by effectual calling.

-2\.What they are.
+2\.
+What they are.

 (a) A loyal people: "willing."